-All animal feces in open areas must be cleaned up immediately by the owners.
-The CART will provide waste bags to owners who do not have them.
-A CART member will walk through the dog walk area hourly, and clean up any feces not picked up by the owners.
+All animal feces in open areas must be cleaned up immediately by the Animal Care Team.
+An Animal Care Teammember will walk through the dog walk area hourly, and clean up any feces not previously picked up.

 Feces inside of kennels will be picked up with a paper towel and placed into a dog waste bag before washing the kennel.
 All feces bags will be placed into designated trash cans.
 Feces will not be washed into the storm water drainage system.